wikicite/wcite/README.md

 ## Usage

-*This is an early release, usage may slightly change to best facilitate most common workflows!*

-The following Pandoc Markdown document (`test/example.md`) illustrates the use of pandoc-wikicite:
+Write your documents in Markdown with [Pandoc citation syntax].
+In short, reference publications via citation keys prepended by `@`:

+    Blah blah [@doe95; @doe99], disputed by @alice07.

+Publications listed in Wikidata can be referenced by their item identifier:

+    Wikidata is a collaborative knowledge base [@Q18507561].

+As these identifiers are ugly to read you can map them from more readable citekeys in the `citekeys` field of your [document metadata]:

     ---
-    bibliography: wikicite.json
     citekeys:
-      wikidata: Q2013
+      Vrand04: Q18507561
     ...

-    Wikipedia [@Q52] is older than Wikidata [@wikidata].

-It references two bibliographic items: one directly by its Wikidata identifier `Q52` and the other by citation key `wikidata` mapped to the Wikidata identifier `Q2013`.
+    Wikidata is a collaborative knowledge base [@Vrand04].

 To process this file, call pandoc via:

     $ pandoc --filter pandoc-wikicite --filter pandoc-citeproc test/example.md

 You can also reference the bibliography file via command line like this:

-    $ pandoc --filter pandoc-wikicite --bibliography wikicite.json test/example.md
+    $ pandoc    Wikipedia --filter pandoc-wikicite --bibliography wikicite.json test/example.md

 In this case the metadata field `bibliography` in the source file is ignored but the bibliography file must exist to properly execute pandoc.